 Strengths and limitations

 Key strengths of our study are the community based population representative sample, the quality and the depth of maternal and child measurements, and a longitudinal design from pregnancy through 12 months post-partum in a rural, low resource, South Asian context.
 The longitudinal design allowed us to determine whether father involvement in the early childhood months predicted future outcomes, while also adjusting for factors such as baseline characteristics and prenatal depression (Raskin et al., 2015).
 Nonetheless, there are also several limitations.
 Our measure of father involvement is based on maternal report, which may be susceptible to social desirability bias as well as maternal depression symptoms (Raskin et al., 2015).
 Maternal expectations for father involvement may also influence her responses, independent of the objective amount of paternal involvement.
-In addition to studies that directly gather information from fathers, more research is needed to assess the validity of maternal reporting of paternal involvement, especially in low resource settings where the vast majority of studies to date rely on maternal report ( the MICS studies such as (J. Jeong et al., 2016)).
+In addition to studies that directly gather information from fathers, research is needed to assess the validity of maternal reporting of paternal involvement.
+A better understanding of the validity of maternal reporting will strengthen inference from studies, especially those set in low resource settings where the vast majority of studies to date rely on maternal report (such as those from the Multiple Indicator Cluster Surveys (MICS) studies, for example (J. Jeong et al., 2016)).
+We also conducted sensitivity analyses (see Appendix) with different approaches to scoring the father involvement items and our findings were robust to these different specifications.

 Although most of our analyses are longitudinal, reverse causality remains a possibility in that fathers may engage more with healthy, active children because they are more responsive.
 The father involvement measure also does not capture all of the potential ways in which the father may be engaged with the infant.
-The measure, with a focus on infancy, also does not enable us to separate out the independent contributions of maternal and paternal involvement, given that the mothers would almost universally have a ‘perfect’ score. maternal and paternal engagement is likely to be correlated, differentiation in impact may become easier as the children get older (Bornstein & Putnick, 2016).
+The measure, with a focus on infancy, also does not enable us to separate out the independent contributions of maternal and paternal involvement.
+We partially control for this by adjusting for the responsivity and acceptance domains of the HOME inventory, which refer to the mother’s parenting practices.
+Additionally, although maternal and paternal engagement is likely to be correlated, differentiation in impact may become easier as the children get older (Bornstein & Putnick, 2016).

 Conclusion